PeterRiding/PeterRiding/README.md

-### Howdy Partner!
+### Howdy!
 I'm Petey, a passionate pentester from Seattle.
 - I'm compTIA Sec+ certified and currently studying for the OSCP/CEH/BSCP in 2023.
 - I'm always diving on THM/HTB/Mutillidae.
 - I'm always looking to collaborate with other Red-Teamers.